refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 * srun -n parameter seems working well, mathematica `LaunchKernels`  or numpy with mkl multi thread speed both cannot excced the limit by -n.

+* A job's expected start time can be seen using the `squeue —start` command.

 * PrivateData controls whether some info is accessible to normal users

   > **PrivateData**